What is a Security Deposit for Reservation Platforms Excluding Airbnb?

 Important Note About Airbnb

-If you are booking through Airbnb, you are not required to pay the deposit, as the platform manages the deposit independently.
-This article applies to all other reservation platforms.
+If you are booking through Airbnb, you are not required to pay the deposit, as the platform manages the deposit.
+The information in this article applies to all reservation platforms except Airbnb.

 Security Deposits on Booking Platforms (Except Airbnb)

-For bookings made through platforms other than Airbnb, the security deposit policy varies by host and listing.
+For bookings made through platforms other than Airbnb, the security deposit policy varies depending on the host and platform.
 Here is what you need to know:

 Deposit Requirement

-The host may require a security deposit, which is communicated in the listing details, house rules, or pre-arrival instructions.
-Review your booking confirmation and property details to understand if a deposit is required for your stay.
+The host may require a security deposit.
+This requirement is communicated in the listing, house rules, or pre-arrival instructions.
+It is important to review these details before confirming your booking to understand what deposit amount, if any, will be required.

 Collection Process